sourcegraph/about/handbook/engineering/observability/monitoring_pillars.md

 For _instances of services_ in particular, you might be thinking "surely that is an exception?"
 But no, it is not generally.
 It is better that an admin knows there is an issue with _a searcher_, or _a gitserver_ and that admin looks through the logs of each to determine the issue than it is to give an information overload which makes it hard to interpret individual panels at all.

-### Less useful graphs should be hidden by default
+### Only the most useful and simple graphs should be visible by default

 The most useful information should be presented first, the least useful information should be hidden by default.
 This means that in the monitoring generator, most groups of graphs should default to hidden.